SuadeLabs/fire/documentation/properties/status.md

 ### paid_up
 This indicates that capital has been [paid up][paidup] by the shareholders to the company that issued the shares.
 When used in combination with the purpose attribute, 'default_fund', equates to prefunded default fund contributions.

+### conversion
+The instrument was converted into another form, such as preferred stock converting into common equity.

+### redeemed_and_replaced
+The instrument was redeemed and a new instrument was issued to replace it (e.g., to maintain capital levels).

+### redeemed_not_replaced
+The instrument was redeemed and not replaced, reducing the outstanding capital base.

+### refinanced
+The instrument was redeemed and replaced with a different type of funding, such as debt or equity.

+### conversion
+The instrument was converted into another form, such as preferred stock converting into common equity.

+### other
+Any other redemption-related action not captured by the other redemption categories.

 ### called_up
 This indicates that capital has been [called up][calledup] by the company issuing the shares but has not been paid yet by the shareholders.